-They can occur anywhere on the body, but they are often found on the face, neck, and torso.
+Skin cysts, also known as sebaceous cysts, are slightly hardened, fluid-filled bumps within the skin.
+They can occur anywhere on the skin and often affect the face, neck, and torso.

 Cyst removal at a doctor’s office involves:

-- local anesthetic to numb the area
+- a local anesthetic, to numb the area

-- apply a warm compress
+- applying a warm compress

 Dealing with skin cysts that are causing concern or producing symptoms means getting them seen by a doctor.